Bookworm100/PistolShrimpDB/Usage.md

 	- Deletes the row meeting all the criteria given by the columns and values.
 If nothing matches the criteria, the program will say so!
 4. Updates: UPDATE [key] VALUES (col=val, col2=val2, col3=val3...)
 	- Updates the row corresponding to the given key with the new values in the columns.
 If the key is not in the store, the program will say so!
+	- For example: UPDATE row-tmj3.7qu6.ckbc WITH VALUES (measureId=100, year=2050)

 5. Searches:
 - SEARCH VALUES (col=pattern1, col2=pattern2, col3=pattern3...)
 	- Searches the store's values corresponding to each column type for those which are superstrings of the corresponding given pattern